Queensbridge Park

 Queensbridge Park, named for the nearby Queensboro Bridge, is a 20.34 acre city park along the East River in Long Island City, Queens, New York City.
 The park is a primary place of recreation for residents of Queensbridge Houses and has a riverfront promenade, baseball diamonds, running paths, lawns and areas for picnicking.

 History

 The New York City government acquired the land on which Queensbridge Park lies in 1939, the same year the Queensbridge Houses across Vernon Boulevard opened.
 While New York City Housing Authority had jurisdiction over the land, it was operated by the New York City Department of Parks and Recreation.

-From the 1950s to 1970s, the park was known as "River Park", a reference to the East River that runs next to it.
+From the 1950s to the 1970s, the park was known as "River Park", in reference to the East River that runs next to it.